Outline of Catalonia

 The following outline is provided as an overview of and topical guide to Catalonia:

 Catalonia – nationality and autonomous community of Spain, located on the northeastern corner of the Iberian Peninsula.
 Its capital and largest city is Barcelona.
-With 7,7 million inhabitants, it is the second most populous Spanish autonomous community, as well a major industrial and touristic powerhouse.
+With 8 million inhabitants, it is the second most populous Spanish autonomous community, as well a major industrial and touristic powerhouse.

-Once a polity within the Crown of Aragon known as the Principality of Catalonia, it was integrated in to the Monarchy of Spain at the beginning of the 16th century.
-It lost its laws and institutions in 1714, after Bourbon victory on the War of the Spanish Succession.
-Throughout the nineteenth century, it became a industrial center while workers' movements and Catalan nationalism appeared.
-The Second Spanish Republic (1931-1939) granted it self-government, defending the Republican cause during the Spanish Civil War (1936-1939).
+Once a state within the Crown of Aragon known as the Principality of Catalonia, it was integrated in to the Monarchy of Spain at the beginning of the 16th century.
+It lost its separate status, legal system and institutions in 1714, after Bourbon victory on the War of the Spanish Succession.
+Throughout the nineteenth century, it became an industrial center while workers' movements and Catalan nationalism appeared.
+The Second Spanish Republic (1931-1939) granted it self-government, defending the Republican cause during the Spanish Civil War (1936-1939), while experiencing a revolutionary process.
 The dictatorship of Francisco Franco abolished autonomy and repressed liberties and Catalan culture and language.
 After his death and the subsequent transition to democracy (1975-1981), self-government was restored.